 Oxford is often seen as a privileged area – think of the dreaming spires of the university, and the fact that it’s often cited as the most expensive UK city to live in.
 Yet under the surface there is real and shocking deprivation, both in our immediate estate and across wider Oxford.
 Families gravitate towards us from all over the city and beyond.

 Our services aim to meet this need head on.
 Families can drop in and play two mornings a week - “fun, messy and free” is our tagline!
-We offer advice and support, and families can enjoy healthy home-cooked meals on Wednesdays which use supplies from Oxford Food Bank.
+We offer advice and support, and families can enjoy healthy home-cooked meals which use supplies from Oxford Food Hub.
 They provide good surplus food that would otherwise have gone to waste.

 Our services are not just for families with young children.
-We offer evening youth sessions, and we run the Step Out project which works with children at risk of sexual exploitation.
-We operate an Ofsted-registered pre-school with an emphasis on providing funded two-year-old places to low income families.
-We provide specialist advice to families in need, we host community events and parenting programmes, and so much more.
+We offer evening youth sessions, and we provide specialist advice to families in need, we host community events and (hopefully in the future) parenting programmes, and so much more.

 Want to know more about our aims and who we work with?
-Check out our latest Annual Report
+Check out our latest Donnington Doorstep Annual Report